eilvelia/tdl/README.md

 - Segmentation fault

 The cause of the segfault might be the same as above.
+If you get segmentation faults, open an issue.